shdown/luastatus/plugins/web/README.rst

 * ``max_file_size``: integer

   Maximum file size to download.
 Zero means no limit (this is the default).
-  Must be less than 2 Gb.
+  Must be less than 2 GB.

 * ``auto_referer``: boolean